 West Wind 1928 can still be seen, high up on the facade of 55 Broadway, London, alongside carvings by Eric Gill and Jacob Epstein.
 Here you can take a closer look at the work, photographed before it was attached to the building.

-second one-man show, his first with the Leicester Galleries, and includes a prefatory note by the artist Jacob Epstein.
+This catalogue introduces Moore's second one-man show, his first with the Leicester Galleries, and includes a prefatory note by the artist Jacob Epstein.